guyinatuxedo/ctf/csaw13/rev/crackme/Readme.md

 [*] Got EOF while reading in interactive
 ```

 So you can see we solved the challenge.
 Since I don't have the key file (and since the server is no longer up) I won't be able to print it, but I found it online and it's `Flag: day 145: they still do not realize this software sucks` (grabbed from http://digitaloperatives.blogspot.com/2013/09/csaw-ctf-2013-reversing.html).
-Just like that, we Captured the Flag!
+Thanks again to moniker for his help with this problme (checkout his github https://github.com/m0nik3r),  Just like that, we Captured the Flag!